meat products

 • Promotion of qualified analysis and uniform assessment of meat products

-• Further training of the members by offering courses
+• Further education of members through the offering of courses

-• Processing of special issues (e.g. additives/ technology) in sub-working groups
+• Addressing specific issues (e.g., additives/technology) in sub-working groups

-• Technical support of the LChG with opinions on legislative projects and changes in guiding principles
+• Technical support for the LChG in providing statements on legislative proposals and changes to guiding principles

-• Bringing together food chemists from different professions - supervision, freelance experts, production, science - in the sense of a constant dialogue
+• Bringing together food chemists from various professional fields – monitoring, freelance experts, production, science – in the spirit of ongoing dialogue.

 History of the working group